Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 )
 ```

-Expressions are organized within Power-Assert as `List`s and include all intermediate expresses.
+Expressions are organized within Power-Assert as `List`s and include all intermediate expressions.
 Lists of expressions
 will always be provided in evaluation order.
 For example, code like `1 + 2` will be represented as a `List` with three
 `Expression` elements in the following order:
 1. An expression with a `value` of `1`.